aces/Loris/modules/imaging_browser/README.md

   `$LORIS/tools/CouchDB_Import_MRI.php` alongside all other CouchDB import scripts, but should logically be considered part of this module.)
 - The imaging browser module includes links to BrainBrowser to visualize data.
+- The control panel on the "View Session" page includes links to instruments named "mri_parameter_form" and "radiologyreview" if they exist for the currently viewed session.
-- The control panel on the viewsession page includes links to the instruments as configured by the study.
+- The control panel on the "View Session" page includes links to the instruments as configured by the study.
-- The control panel on the viewsession page includes links to the DICOM Archive for any DICOM tars associated with the given session.
+- The control panel on the "View Session" page includes links to the DICOM Archive and download capabilities for any DICOM tars associated with the given session.